JJ/granada-off/text/graffiti.md

  to check out Yerma street.

 >Yerma is the name of a play by Federico García Lorca.
 Meaning laid to
->waste or infertile, it is metaphorically applied to a woman.
+>waste or infertile, it is metaphorically applied to a woman, one of
+>the characters in the play.
 And it
 >is a paradox that this street spawned such a fertile art.

 This street is where Calahad and Sex lived in the early 90s, and is